 Enrollment subject to the approval of the coach.
 Those enrolled in this course for credit who fail to qualify for the squad must withdraw from the course and will be encouraged to sign up for another physical education class.
 Students may apply intercollegiate activities to General Education requirements for graduation.
 This course may be taken 3 times.
+Students may apply intercollegiate activities to General Education requirements for graduations.
+UC credit limitations.
+See counselor.
 Lecture & lab.
 Optional pass/no pass grade.
 Students may apply intercollegiate activities to General Education requirements for graduation.
 UC credit limitations.
 See counselor.
 Transferable to CSU; UC.